 Underpainting with Oils: Why You Need to Do It

 Sometimes when starting a new oil painting, nothing can be more intimidating than a big white blank canvas staring you down.
 Each paint squeezed out on your palette looking more vibrant, vivid and intimidating.
-If you’re the type of person who see’s that blank canvas and it terrifies you like a killer clown in white makeup, then maybe underpainting might be the answer for you!
+If you’re the type of person who see’s that blank canvas and it terrifies you, then maybe underpainting might be just what you need!

 Underpainting and Finished Worked, Evening Flight by Jan Blencowe

 first layer of paint applied to a canvas or board, and it functions as a base for other layers of paint.
 It acts as a foundation for your painting and is a great way to start your painting off with some built-in contrast and tonal values.
 It’s a technique that was widely used by the old masters as a way to develop a plan for future color placement and to establish certain values and tones within a painting’s color palette.

 Underpainting is simple, but can have major effects on the rest of the painting.
-It can invigorate areas of the painting that are mundane or uniform like a sky or rolling field.
-And, it can even act as an outline how the painting feels.
+It can invigorate areas of the painting that are mundane or uniform, like a sky or rolling field, and it can even act as a baseline of how the painting feels.
 For example:

 - A blue-toned underpainting can make a painting feel cold, even if something is red like a barn in wintertime against a white, snowy backdrop.

-- A yellow toned underpainting is great for a swamp or desert scene, because the painting will seem like it takes place in a hot climate.
+- A yellow-toned underpainting is great for a swamp or desert scene, because it makes painting seem like it takes place in a hot climate.

-- Some purples are great for warm layers later on, or for making shadows.
+- Some purples are great for warm layers that get painted later on, or for making shadows

 This type of underpainting covers the entire canvas in a single transparent color.
 The layer creates backlighting shadows that will tone the entire painting and provide contrast for complimentary colors.

-(Perfect for contrasting complimentary colors to appear warmer)
+(Perfect for contrasting complementary colors.
+It makes the painting to appear warmer)